Skip to Main Content

 • The net benefit for each product refers to the cumulative earnings less fees for the relevant comparison period.

-• The average net benefit of Industry SuperFunds is calculated by taking an average of all net benefit outcomes at the end of the comparison period for the funds in the campaign.
+• The average net benefit of Industry SuperFunds is calculated based on the average of all investment returns and fees across each year within the comparison period for the sample set.
+We refer to this as the ISA sample set.

 • The net benefit is calculated for each product which has sufficient return and performance history information available over the entire comparison period.
 Where this information is not available, those products are excluded from the calculation.